apache/servicecomb-website/_users/manage_springcloud_application_using_sc_and_gs.md

 ---
-title: "Use ServiceComb in Spring Boot"
+title: "Using the Service Center and Governance Center to Manage the Spring Cloud Application"
 lang: en
-ref: use-servicecomb-in-spring-boot
+ref: manage_springcloud_application_using_sc_and_gs
-permalink: /users/use-servicecomb-in-spring-boot/
+permalink: /users/manage_springcloud_application_using_sc_and_gs/
-excerpt: "Use ServiceComb in Spring Boot"
+excerpt: "Using the Service Center and Governance Center to Manage the Spring Cloud Application"
 last_modified_at: 2017-08-15T15:01:43-04:00
 redirect_from:
   - /theme-setup/
 ---

 {% include toc %}
-## Using the Service Center and Governance Center to Manage the Spring Cloud Application
-### Concept Description
+## Concept Description

 This section describes how to change configurations in the native Spring Cloud application to allow the Spring Cloud application to use the service center and governance center in the microservice framework.

-### Scenario
+## Scenario

 * The Spring Cloud Eureka client provides the service discovery and service registration function in the distributed environment by default.